hyperledger/iroha-javascript/packages/crypto/crypto-rs/README.md

 In Rust, using `bar` after moving it to `foo_from_bar` causes compilation error.
 However, in JavaScript there is no way to prevent violation of borrowing rules.

-Thus, the crypto API doesn't expose any methods that *moves* structs passed into them, but borrows them:
+Thus, the crypto API doesn't expose any methods that *move* structs passed into them.
+Instead, the methods borrow them:

 ```diff
   #[wasm_bindgen]